-This program allows for students to take 12-16 hours of credit through our partnership with Marymount Manhattan College (MMC).
+Fall and Spring students take 16 credits as part of the semester program.
+Students will enroll in 4 classes at Marymount Manhattan College, 3 of which they choose from MMC course offerings and 1 will be an automatic enrollment in a NYC Seminar created for Elon students.
+Each student also will enroll in an internship course.
 The school offers a variety of course selections and offers an advisor to help students get the most from the course offerings.
 Students must work with their Academic Advisor and the Elon registrar to know how their courses will transfer back to Elon.
 View additional information about MMC.

 Programming will be coordinated by Elon staff and alumni.
 Tours, museums, special sites, theater district, and networking events are just some of the events included on the itinerary.

-If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your Study USA program.
+If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your global engagement program.
 Visit the Deadlines and Events Calendar for travel grant deadlines.

-The housing for the 2016 NYC program is still being determined but for 2015 it was with Educational Housing Services (EHS) at their third avenue residence.
-If housing is not at EHS for 2016, it will be equivalent to what was provdied by EHS.
-Each room was fully furnished with designer beds, desks, and wardrobes/dressers that maximize living space.
-Many of the rooms were equipped with private kitchenettes, and there are also two full-sized communal kitchens.
+All fall students participating in the Elon in NYC fall and spring programs will be required to live in a residence hall in Manhattan.
+This is an independently operated residence hall that houses university students from various universities as well as international students.
+Each room comes fully furnished with twin beds, desks, and wardrobes/dressers that maximize living space.
+Many of the rooms come equipped with private kitchenettes, and there are also two full-sized communal kitchens.
 Plus free high-speed Internet, TV with cable, refrigerator/microwave, and local phone service.

 Click "Apply Now" above.
-The application deadline is February 18, 2016.
 Interviews will be conducted when applications are complete.